pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-11/index.md

 ### SharePoint Framework Projects v1.18.0-beta.5 Support

-Staying up to date is crucial if you want to be prepared for wants coming but upgrading an SPFx solution may sometimes not be a fair fight.
+Staying up to date is crucial if you want to be prepared for what’s coming but upgrading an SPFx solution may sometimes not be a fair fight.
 Luckily for you, CLI for Microsoft 365 has a couple of commands that may save you a lot of time.
 In this release, we added the support for SPFx `v1.18.0-beta.5` to three of our most popular commands: `spfx project upgrade`, `spfx project doctor`, and `spfx doctor`.

 Here are the commands to get you started: